Rich Oswald, L.P.C.

 The death of a loved one can be among the most distressing experiences people face.
 It's a clear loss with expected and validated feelings of grief and sadness.
 Many times, however, people can feel significant loss when there isn't a death.
 It can be more difficult to recognize and validate these emotions.

-Ambiguous grief is a person's profound sense of loss and sadness that is not associated with a death of a loved one.
+Ambiguous loss is a person's profound sense of loss and sadness that is not associated with a death of a loved one.
 It can be a loss of emotional connection when a person's physical presence remains, or when that emotional connection remains but a physical connection is lost.
 Often, there isn't a sense of closure.

-Ambiguous grief can feel lonely, stressful and confusing.
+Ambiguous loss can feel lonely, stressful and confusing.
 Your feelings need to be validated and the significance of the experience recognized.
 However, there's often no formal recognition from others that a loss has occurred — or if others do acknowledge it, they show no recognition that it is of any major significance.
 You may have intense sorrow, numbness, bitterness, persistent longing, pain, rumination, guilt and anger.

-Types of ambiguous grief
+Types of ambiguous loss

 Goodbye without leaving